microsoft/vscode-docs/docs/containers/docker-compose.md

 DateApproved: 04/21/2020
 MetaDescription: Develop a multi-container app running in a Docker containers using Docker Compose and Visual Studio Code.
 ---
-# Multi-container apps with Docker Compose
+# Multi-containers with Docker Compose

 Docker Compose provides a way to orchestrate multiple containers that work together.
 Examples include a service that processes requests and a front-end web site, or a service that uses a supporting function such as a Redis cache.
 If you are using the microservices model for your app development, you can use Docker Compose to factor the app code into several independently running services that communicate using web requests.
-This article helps you enable Docker Compose for your apps, whether they are Node.js, Python, or .NET Core, and also helps you configure debugging in VS Code for these scenarios.
+This article helps you enable Docker Compose for your apps, whether they are Node.js, Python, or .NET Core, and also helps you configure debugging in Visual Studio Code for these scenarios.

 Also, for single-container scenarios, using Docker Compose provides tool-independent configuration in a way that a single Dockerfile does not.
 Configuration settings such as volume mounts for the container, port mappings, and environment variables can be declared in the docker-compose YML files.